Graduate Applied Stat Courses

 Below is a description of applied statistics for researchers courses for students across CSU.
 These courses fill very quickly.
 Early registration is strongly encouraged.

-STAT 512 (Design and Data Analysis for Researchers II) is a continuation of STAT 511.
+STAR 512 (Design and Data Analysis for Researchers II) is a continuation of STAR 511.
 Topics include multiple regression, factorial ANOVA and mixed models.
 Because this course includes a project, it is best for students who have their thesis data and are at the stage of doing analysis.
 This is a 4-credit course offered Spring semesters only.

 STAR 501 – 549 are topics courses designed to offer flexibility.
 Examples include STAR 501 (Data Wrangling and Visualization) and STAR 513 (Regression Models).
 We will continue to add topics based on student interest.
 These are 2-credit courses offered on a rotating basis.